 It's very important that you don't wait until the last minute to apply.
 For instance, if you are applying for spring admissions, our graduate advisor strongly urges you to begin applying in July.
 You can submit scans of transcripts initially and send the hard “attested” copy of your official transcripts when ultimately admitted to our program.

-If you start your university application on Jan.
-15, you will be too late, especially for your letter writers to submit letters in time, after being prompted to do so by the software.
+If you start your university application on Nov 28 or later, you will probably be too late, especially for your letter writers to submit letters in time.
 We recommend starting your application well in advance of Dec.
-15, for fall (well in advance of Sept.
-1 for spring) -- but no later than Jan.
-1 for fall.
+1, for fall (well in advance of Sept.
+1 for spring).

 Almost never.
 Only for some with a particular scholarship from Vietnam; for those who are part of the Western States group of universities in the U.S.; or for a very select few who are recommended by our own faculty due to special circumstances.